dgaydukov/cert-aws/sa/files/sa.md

 By doing this you add even more duplication, yet now you have 2 access pattern by either author or book.
 This idea of storing data called - adjacency list - way to represent graph data (nodes and edges) in flat model.
 Suppose we have a bunch of people and want to represent them as friends.
 We can use graph representation.
 But can use java, if we create `Map<String, List<String>>` where key is person and value is list of this friends.
 This will add some redundancy/duplication
-(if Mike & Bob friends, then under key Mark Bob would be inside list of friends, and under kye Bob, Mark would be inside list of friends)
+(if Mike & Bob friends, then under key Mark, Bob would be inside list of friends, and under key Bob, Mark would be inside list of friends)
 Yet this duplication in space guarantees instant result, you can get list of friends of anybody within O(1) - cause we are using Map.
 PartitionKey should have a large number of distinct values relative to the number of items in the table (customerId for orders table - there are many distinct customers comparing to total number of orders).
 This is because max RCU (read capacity unit) - 3000, WCU (write capacity unit) - 1000 per partition.
 So if you choose wrong PartitionKey and make a lot of request to single partition you will get `ProvisionedThroughputExceededException`.